Caju Cemetery: History

-The cemetery originally was located near São Cristóvão beach, replaced due to several landfills.
+The cemetery was originally located near São Cristóvão beach, but was replaced due to several instances of land reclamation.
 It was the former Campo da Misericórdia (Field of Mercy), used since 1839 when, on July 2, the body of Victoria, a creole, daughter of Thereza, slave of Manoel Rodrigues dos Santos was interred.
-It was used for the burial of slaves until 1851, when, by decree No. 842 of October 16 of the same year, the public cemeteries of São Francisco Xavier [Cemitério Caju] and Saint John the Baptist were founded.
+It was used for the burial of slaves until 1851, when, by decree No. 842 of October 16 of the same year, this cemetery and the public cemetery of Saint John the Baptist were founded.

 For the transformation into a public cemetery, several neighboring properties were acquired and, thus, the surface area was greatly increased.
 On November 8, 1851, the Holy House Provider José Clemente Pereira reported that the São Francisco Xavier Cemetery was in a state to be able to provide services within the 15 days of Regulation No. 796.
 Indeed, on December 5, the burial took place of a "free African woman No. 187, from Manguinhos, belonging to the House of Correction, deceased at the Misericordia Hospital, of gastroenterocolitis" [translation from original Portuguese].
 The last body buried in the [former] Campo Santo da Misericórdia, in 1851, was from a "free African man, sent from the House of Correction, No.50, burial No. 2,218" [translation from original Portuguese, as above].

-It has taken several landfills and flattening the land over the years to make the whole area flat and dry as it is swampy due to the proximity of Guanabara Bay.
-For the landfills, a hill that existed in the northern part of the necropolis was thinned.
+It has taken several land reclamations and flattening the land over the years to make the whole area flat and dry as it is swampy due to the proximity of Guanabara Bay.
+For the land reclamations, a hill that existed in the northern part of the necropolis was thinned.